AsyikIllahi/Technology-and-Information-System/README.md

 # Technology-and-Information-System
-SECP1013 Tecnology and Information system
+SECP1013 Tecnology and Information system.
-Lectured by:DR AZURAH
+Lectured by:DR AZURAH.
-This repository be the evidence of assignment and project for this course
+This repository be the evidence of assignment and project for this course.

 # Assigment 1
 Reflection Poster from industry talk from AirAsia company.